open-telemetry/opentelemetry-php/README.md

 Our meetings are held weekly on Wednesdays at 10:30am PST / 1:30pm EST.
 Please reach out on [gitter.im](https://gitter.im/open-telemetry/community) if you'd like to be invited.
-The public calendar invite will be shared once it becomes avaiable.
+Meeting Agenda / Notes will be housed [here](https://docs.google.com/document/d/1WLDZGLY24rk5fRudjdQAcx_u81ZQWCF3zxiNT-sz7DI/edit?usp=sharing)

 ## Installation
 The recommended way to install the library is through [Composer](http://getcomposer.org):